Algorithms for group isomorphism via group extensions and cohomology: Introduction

 \subsection{A strategy via group extensions and cohomology}

-In this paper we use the theory of group extensions (see, \eg, \cite[Chapter 11]{Rob} and \cite[Chapter 7]{Rot}) to show that the group isomorphism problem ``splits'' into two subproblems---one coming from actions of groups on other groups (\actcomp), and the other coming from group extensions and cohomology (\cohiso), which we explain below.
-We note that in \cite{BE99} Besche and Eick have proposed this splitting in a slightly different setting, under the name ``strong isomorphism.''
-In the abstract theory of finite groups this splitting is standard material; the contribution here is the observation that this standard material can be made algorithmically effective, and that doing so is useful and even formally necessary to resolve the complexity of $\GpI$.
+In this paper we use the theory of group extensions (which we describe briefly in this section, and in more detail in \Sec{prel_framework}, and give expository preliminaries in Appendix~\ref{app:gentle}; for textbook treatments, see, \eg, \cite[Chapter 11]{Rob} and \cite[Chapter 7]{Rot}) to show that the group isomorphism problem ``splits'' into two subproblems---one coming from actions of groups on other groups (\actcomp), and the other coming from group extensions and cohomology (\cohiso), which we explain below.
+We note that Besche and Eick have proposed this splitting in a slightly different setting, under the name ``strong isomorphism'' \cite{BE99}.
+In the abstract theory of finite groups this splitting is standard material; the contribution here is the observation that this standard material can be used to prove worst-case algorithmic guarantees and that doing so is useful and even formally necessary to resolve the complexity of $\GpI$.
+We also extend this approach to the setting where the normal subgroup can be non-abelian.
 For the converse direction, we observe that special cases of these subproblems reduce to $\GpI$ under polynomial-time reductions (\Sec{necessary}).
 We summarize these results in: